Accreditation Number: 10/C/C3/DT.05.00/2025

 Plagiarism Statement

-Submitted manuscript must be free from plagiarism.
-Also, it must be passing the Turnitin screening at the rate of less than 20% with no similarity of more than 10 words in a sentence.
-Any manuscript that does not meet this requirement must be revised by its authors prior to the re-submission.
-Authors must obtain permission to reproduce any copyright material, and include an acknowledgement of the source in their article.
-Authors must be aware that the unreferenced use of the published and unpublished ideas, writing or illustrations of others, from whatever source (including research grant applications), or submission of a complete paper under 'new' authorship in the same or a different language, constitutes plagiarism.
+The submitted manuscript must be free from plagiarism.
+Also, it must pass the turnitin screening at a rate of less than 20% with no similarity of more than 10 words in a sentence.
+Any manuscript that does not meet this requirement must be revised by its authors prior to re-submission.
+Authors must obtain permission to reproduce any copyright material and include an acknowledgement of the source in their article.
+Authors must be aware that the unreferenced use of published and unpublished ideas, writings, or illustrations by others from any source (including research grant applications) or submission of a complete paper under 'new' authorship in the same or a different language constitutes plagiarism.

 Publication Ethics